Health Topics

 Some test results tell you whether a certain substance, germ, type of cell, or gene was or wasn't found in your test sample.
 On your test report, you may see these terms:

 - Negative or normal.
 This means "No, the test didn't find what it was looking for."
-So, you're unlikely to have the health problem you were tested for.
-But you may need more tests.
+So, you're unlikely to have the health problem you were tested for, but you may need more tests.

 - Positive or abnormal.
 This means, "Yes, the test found what it was looking for."
 The germ, substance, or gene being tested was in your sample.
 So, you may have a disease or infection.
 In certain cases, you may need more tests to confirm a diagnosis.